 South Asians are the fastest growing demographic in the United States and the world’s largest diaspora but when Snigdha, The Juggernaut’s founder, was growing up in New York, being Indian wasn't cool.
 Western media focused largely on South Asia's poverty and stereotypes but that didn’t compute.

-So, every weekend, she’d write a weekly email newsletter linking to the best articles on South Asia(ns) with her thoughts on a pressing issue, from the Harvard affirmative action lawsuit to South Asian representation in Crazy Rich Asians.
-The newsletter grew to the thousands.
-After doing this for a few months, she realized linking to other publications wasn't enough.
+To make sense of what was going on in South Asia itself, and with South Asians nationally, Snigdha wrote a weekly email newsletter reflecting on the best articles about South Asia(ns).
+But linking to other publications soon wasn't enough.
 She wanted coverage she wasn't seeing.
 So she dove into figuring out what it would take to start a new publication with original, reported stories.
 She called it The Juggernaut.

 Meghna spent four years in India, reporting on technology for Tech in Asia and researching the realities of social impact startups for Unitus Seed Fund.
 More recently, she wrote in-depth, data-driven research for CB Insights.
 She hails from Queens, New York and can speak Kannada and Hindi.

 Fariha has written for several publications, including Al Jazeera, The Guardian, Hazlitt.
 She has three book deals in the works and started the Two Brown Girls podcast.
 She grew up in Australia and can speak Bengali.

 Ami spent more than a decade designing and implementing technology solutions at Deloitte Digital.
 She holds an MBA from The Wharton School and a BAS in Applied Mathematics and Economics from University of California, Davis.
 She grew up in the San Francisco Bay Area and can speak Gujarati and Hinglish.